MrSloth-dev/42-NorminetteNvim/README.md

 ## Usage

+You have 2 two ways of working with the plugin, with a toggle `<leader>n` or with auto_run enable `auto_run = true` Notice that you can change the keybind to your liking.

 By default the plugin is running on a asynchronous process to prevent slowdowns.
 But if you find the constant errors popping up or notice a slowdown, you can disable by making auto_run = false.

 You can also run the command `:Norminette`